henrykhoanguyen/german_football/README.md

 ## Files Info
 **1. csv2json.js**
-  - to parse csv files in data folder into json files.
+Purpose: to parse csv files in data folder into json files.
+Utilization:

 **2. getTeams.js**
-  - to get teams and teams' information from specific season in selected json filed.
+Purpose: to get teams and teams' information from specific season in selected json filed.
 Then, it will push to mongodb.
+Utilization:

 **3. seeder.js**
-  -
+Purpose:
+Utilization:

 **4. server.js**
-  -
+Purpose:
+Utilization:

 ## App Info
 ### Author